Irish cuisine: Drinks

-A four-handled wooden cup called a meadair was used, or a drinking horn for high status individuals.

 Fermented milk is an Irish drink.

 Beer was a prerequisite of a noble's house and was usually brewed from barley, although a wheat beer was also made.
 Malting kilns are a common find in archaeological digs in Ireland and appear from early Christian times on.

 Uisce beatha (water of life) or whiskey is an invention of the Gaelic world and was developed after the introduction of distilling in the 12th century.

 Religious diets

 Vegetarian diets were known among the strict monastic orders, but it was not compulsory.
 However, those that did eat meat were only permitted to eat wild pig or deer.
 Monks lived on a staple gruel made with water or milk and meal known as brothchán.
 This, on Sundays and festivals had seasonal fruits and nuts and honey added, and it has been suggested that brothchán may have been an early form of muesli.

 The Pale

-The Pale was the small area around Dublin in which English influence was strongest, here a hybrid food culture developed consisting of Norse, English and Irish influences.
+The Pale was the small area around Dublin in which English influence was strongest, where a hybrid food culture developed consisting of Norse, English and Irish influences.

 Excavations at the Viking settlement in the Wood Quay area of Dublin have produced a significant amount of information on the diet of the inhabitants of the town.
 The main meats eaten were beef, mutton, and pork.
 Domestic poultry and geese as well as fish and shellfish were also common, as was a wide range of native berries and nuts, especially hazelnuts.
 The seeds of knotgrass and goosefoot were widely present and may have been used to make a porridge.

 Ovens for baking were used in the towns.
-Evidence for cherries has been found in 11th century Dublin.
+Evidence for cherries has been found in 11th-century Dublin.
 Bread was sometimes flavoured with aniseed.